LIFEHUBBER

 Why it matters

-Based on the FastVideo and Dreamverse READMEs, readers may want to notice the separate Dreamverse backend commands, web frontend setup, health and readiness endpoints, slow first-boot warning with startup warmup, Docker and Modal paths, and mock backend for UI development.
+The FastVideo and Dreamverse READMEs are useful for checking the separate Dreamverse backend commands, web frontend setup, health and readiness endpoints, slow first-boot warning with startup warmup, Docker and Modal paths, and mock backend for UI development.

 Before using